 Oregon Door products comply with and provide credit assistance toward a variety of green building rating systems.
 Oregon Door’s specially-trained, in-house sustainability specialists are always available to assist you in navigating the complexities of green building rating systems at email@example.com.

 Probably the best known rating system is LEED® (Leadership in Energy and Environmental Design) Green Building Rating System™.
 This is a voluntary, consensus-based national standard for developing high performance, sustainable buildings.
 Members of the U.S. Green Building Council representing all segments of the building industry developed LEED and continue to contribute to its evolution.

 LEED 2009 (sometimes referred to as LEED v3) is the LEED version that most of the marketplace is familiar.
 In this version, recycled content, regional materials, rapidly renewable materials, certified wood and low-emitting materials credits are all relevant to architectural wood and FRP doors.
-Building projects can be registered under this version through October 31, 2016.
+Building projects were able to be registered under this version through October 31, 2016.
 It’s important to note that registering a LEED project comes near the beginning stage of the construction process, so a building registered in October 2016 may not be completed until many months later.
 As long as a LEED 2009 project was registered by the deadline, it may seek certification under that rating system through June 2021.

-LEED v4 was launched in November 2013, and starting in November 2016 will be the only version of LEED under which new projects can be registered.
+LEED v4 was launched in November 2013, and since November 2016 is the only version of LEED under which new projects can be registered.
 Under this version, the way that doors provide LEED credit assistance has changed significantly.
 In LEED v4 the following credits are most relevant to Oregon Door products: